History

 ABORIGINAL HISTORY

-The Peramangk occupied an area which was well endowed with resources, food, water, firewood, and raw materials such as stone; timber and resins for tool manufacture; bark for huts, shields and canoes; pigments for painting; furred animals for warm rugs, etc. During winter, they constructed warm, dry huts of branches, bark grass and leaves, often built around the hollow side of old red gums.
+The Peramangk occupied an area which was well endowed with resources, food, water, firewood, and raw materials such as stone; timber and resins for tool manufacture; bark for huts, shields and canoes; pigments for painting; furred animals for cloaks and rugs, etc. During winter, they constructed warm, dry huts of branches, bark grass and leaves, often built around the hollow side of old red gums.

+However, by the late 1850s the scattered documentary sources cease to mention the Peramangk people.
+This is a sad commentary on the devastating effect of European incursions upon Aboriginal Australia.
 Most of the historical information relating to the Peramangk consists of passing references in European diaries, official’s records, or personal memoirs.
-They are barely mentioned in the early ethnographic literature concerning Aborigines, written in the late nineteenth century.
+They are barely mentioned in the early ethnographic literature, written in the late nineteenth century.

 From Torrens Valley Historical Journal Number 32